tldr-pages/tldr/pages/common/gh-issue-create.md

 `gh issue create --assignee {{user1,user2,...}}`

-- Create a new issue with a title, body and assigned to the current user:
+- Create a new issue with a title, body and assign it to the current user:

 `gh issue create --title "{{title}}" --body "{{body}}" --assignee "{{@me}}"`